Events

 London and online

-This two-day conference will address the future of the study of art, craft and design in a transnational perspective.
+This two-day conference, livestreamed via Zoom in English. will address the future of the study of art, craft and design in a transnational perspective.

-This event is held in memory of Toshio Watanabe (1945-2025), late Emeritus Professor of Japanese of Arts and Heritage at the Sainsbury Institute for the Study of Japanese Arts and Cultures.t.
+This event is held in memory of Toshio Watanabe (1945-2025), late Emeritus Professor of Japanese of Arts and Heritage at the Sainsbury Institute for the Study of Japanese Arts and Cultures.

-A full programme will be announced in due course, and include sessions on Transnational Japanese Art, Japanese Art Beyond the Mainland, Japonisme and Worlding the Nation(s); Conversation with Research Centre for Transnational Art, Identity and Nation (TrAIN) about Transnational and Diaspora Studies.
+The programme includes sessions on Transnational Japanese Art; Japanese Art Beyond the Mainland; Japonisme and Worlding the Nation(s); Transnational and Diaspora Studies.

 The conference will be held across two venues – Friday 15 May at the Khalili Lecture Theatre, SOAS and Saturday 16 May at Chelsea College of Arts, UAL.